marktmiller/atari-8-bit-projects/parr-vm/README.md

 `BYTELD <filespec>`

-Note you do not need quotations around <filespec>.
+Note you do not need quotations around the filespec.
 It consists of a drive spec., and the filename.

 Example: `BYTELD D:FACT.BCD`